Snitkin-Lab-Umich/MICRO582-EPI582-Winter-2024/class/class4/README.md

 updateTaxonomy.sh
 ```

-Use scp command as shown below or use cyberduck.
-If you dont the file in cyberduck window, try refreshing it using the refresh button at the top.
+Use scp command as shown below to copy over the Kraken/krona html report to your local system.

+***Note: Run this scp command on your local system and not on great lakes.***

 ```

-scp username@greatlakes-xfer.arc-ts.umich.edu:/scratch/epid582w22_class_root/epid582w22_class/apirani/class4/kraken/*.html /path-to-local-directory/
+scp username@greatlakes-xfer.arc-ts.umich.edu:/scratch/epid582w22_class_root/epid582w22_class/apirani/class4/*.html /path-to-local-directory/

 #You can use ~/Desktop/ as your local directory path